If the Shoe Fits…: Choosing Practice Shoes & Heel Height

 At this point, I discovered the world of PRACTICE SHOES.
 And their importance.
 I also discovered the importance of heel height.
 So if you are just getting into dancing, let us help you make the right choice!

 As with any sport, if you are going to spend hours and hours practicing then you should have the right equipment.
 A pair of practice shoes will not only save the wear and tear on your competition/performance/regular dance shoes, but are usually tougher and crafted to last for years of hours on the floor.
-For example: my practice shoes for group classes are the Zinnia sneaker.
-I wear these for 45 minutes to 1.5 hours 3 to 4 times a week.
-I’ve had them for going on two years now.
-They are mildly scuffed but as comfortable and solid as the day I bought them (3).
+For example: my practice shoes for group classes are the Blade unisex practice shoes.
+I wear these for 45 minutes to 1.5 hours 3 to 4 times a week and they are the most comfortable pair of shoes I own.
+The low heel means they're easy on my back and the suede soles ensure I can grip and slide the floor the same way I would in my competition shoes.
+They're a miracle.

 Unlike street shoes, practice shoes must fit snugly – your foot should not be moving around and you should not need insoles or heel grips to make the shoe fit (4).
 This is as much for ease of movement as it is for safety.
 If your foot is moving around in the shoe you are more likely to twist or strain something as a result of improper movement.
 The shoe should feel like a part of your foot.
 It should move with your body.
 If your foot slips, the shoe is too big.
 Conversely, your foot should not feel squashed.
 Your toes should have room to move gently which is why many practice shoes have rounded toes.